Covid-19 Information for English Schools in Canada & USA

 - have a COVID-19 negative test taken within 72 hours prior to the time of travel to Canada

 Information for travelling to the US

-The Government of California and the CDC announced that while there are still restrictions on travellers from certain countries entering the USA, there is no mandatory 14-day quarantine requirement for those able to travel to California, and there are currently no restrictions for entering California for anyone coming from another state in the U.S. Further information, including details of the countries able to travel to the US and California, can be found on the CDC website.
+While there are still restrictions on travellers from certain countries entering the USA, there is no mandatory 14-day quarantine requirement for those able to travel to California or New York, and there are currently no restrictions for entering either state for anyone coming from another state in the U.S. All travellers entering the US must have a COVID-19 negative test taken within 72 hours prior to the time of travel to the country.
+Further information, including details of the countries able to travel to the US, California, and New York, can be found on the CDC website.

 Information for Students